YR72dpi/easyCloud/README.md

 # How to use
 ### Setting
-All parameter is in "param.json" :
+All parameters are in "param.json" :
 ``` json
 {
 	"EULA" : true,